 Almond Flour vs Almond Meal

-There is a slight difference when it comes to these two flours.
-In the simplest terms, almond flour is made from blanched almonds whereas almond meal is made from almonds with their skin still on.
+There is a slight difference between these two flours.
+In the simplest terms, almond flour is made from blanched almonds, whereas almond meal is made from almonds with their skin still on.

 Check out Almond Flour Pancakes for an in-depth look into these two flours.

-Let's see what it takes to make almond flour muffins from scratch:
+Let's see how to make almond flour muffins from scratch.
+Here are the step-by-step instructions and photos:

 - Mash bananas: Preheat the oven to 350°F. In a large mixing bowl, add peeled ripe bananas and mash them well using a fork or electric beater.
 The consistency should be like a puree with a few small chunks.